• Updated July 25, 2022

 5. Ease of use – the hosting company should be easy to use, with no complicated instructions or procedures.
 The hosting control panel should be easy to navigate.

-6. Features – look for a hosting service that offers all the features you need.
+6. Features – look for a hosting service that offers all the necessary features.

 7. Flexibility – your web host should offer a variety of plans and options to fit your needs.